Twelve jobs you can do with a law degree

 The Civil Service Fast Stream offers approximately 700 graduate vacancies each year in a wide range of Civil Service departments.
 Those who join the Fast Stream are guaranteed a series of intensive job placements designed to prepare them for senior managerial positions.
 Fast streamers move between projects and sections within their departments and take up postings in other departments and agencies.
 Application is via an online process with an annual deadline in early November, and recruiters are looking for an ability to work under pressure, attention to detail and commercial awareness – all traits which are encouraged on a law degree course.

-In 2017 we at TARGETjobs noticed that both Atkins and Arup invited applications from law graduates for their quantity surveying graduate roles (Atkins) and graduate access consultants (Arup), which involves designing buildings and landscapes that are accessible for all users including those with disabilities.
+Some engineering and construction firms, such as Arup, particularly welcome applications from law graduates for their graduate access consultants, which involves designing buildings and landscapes that are accessible for all users including those with disabilities.
+Atkins welcomes applications from law graduates for four of their graduate roles, including surveying and facilities management.
 The ability to apply technical knowledge to analyse problems, teamworking and attention to detail (all skills developed on a law degree) are sought for these roles.

 4. Jobs for law graduates: investment banking and other ‘City’ careers